 The Instructional Program

 The Physical Education Studies Associate in Science (AS) degree program prepares students for either immediate post-graduation careers in sports- and recreation-related fields or for transfer to baccalaureate programs in physical education.
-The primary intent is to prepare students for transfer to baccalaureate programs in physical-education-related endeavors such as teaching, athletic training, exercise science, sports management, or coaching.
-The Physical Education Studies program is also closely linked to other NRRS programs, in particular the Adventure Recreation and the Recreation and Sports Management concentrations.
+The primary intent is to prepare students for transfer to baccalaureate programs in physical education-related endeavors such as teaching, athletic training, exercise science, sports management, or coaching.

 Minimum Requirements to be Considered for Admission